StagPython/StagPy/docs/sources/tuto.rst

 several styles.
 For example, if you want a dark-background figure with a font size adapted for slides, you can use the following command::

-   % stagpy field --mplstyle='dark_backgroud stagpy-slides'
+   % stagpy field --mplstyle='dark_background stagpy-slides'